Your questions answered

 You’ve invested in a range of businesses in recent years such as Tom White Waste and Coombe Abbey.
 Has spending money on this contributed to the problems you face?

-The Council has a number of commercial investments including company shareholdings and property.
-Our portfolio gave us a collective return of 5.7% last year.
-This income has been critical in funding frontline services and helping us overcome the lack of funding in previous years.
+The Council has a number of company shareholdings.
+Our portfolio gave us a collective return of 10.6% last year.
+This income has helped to fund frontline services and is helping us overcome the lack of funding in previous years.
 Indeed, without it, further cuts to services would already have had to be made in the past.